Releasing a Mod

 Releasing, or publishing, a mod allows other people to make use of it.
 Once a mod has been released it might be used in singleplayer games or on servers, including public servers.

-- License Choices
+- Choosing a License

 - Forum Topic

 You need to specify a license for your mod.
 This is important because it tells other people the ways in which they are allowed to use your work.
 If your mod doesn’t have a license, people won’t know whether they are allowed to modify, distribute or use your mod on a public server.

 Your code and your art need different things from the licenses they use.
 For example, Creative Commons licenses shouldn’t be used with source code, but can be suitable choices for artistic works such as images, text and meshes.

 You are allowed any license; however, mods which disallow derivatives are banned from the official Minetest forum.
 (For a mod to be allowed on the forum, other developers must be able to modify it and release the modified version.)

 Please note that public domain is not a valid licence, because the definition varies in different countries.